nextgis/docs_ngweb/source/layers.rst

    Selection of "Vector layer" resource type

 In the opened tab you need to upload a geodata file in :term:`ESRI Shapefile` (zip-archive), :term:`GeoJSON`, :term:`KML`, :term:`GML` or :term:`GeoPackage` format.
-For CSV and XLSX only points are supported, coordinates must be put in lat and lot columns.
+For :term:`CSV` and :term:`XLSX` only points are supported, coordinates must be put in lat and lot columns.

 The upload dialog indicates the maximum file size allowed on your subscription plan (:numref:`ngweb_admin_layers_create_vector_layer_upload`).
 Web GIS can process multi-layer datasets.
 If an archive contains several layers, then after it is uploaded, you will be asked to select which layer will be used for creating Vector layer resource.